Nstamour-art/XogotDocs/Documentation.docc/Manual/animation/playing_videos.md

 1. Create a VideoStreamPlayer node using the Create New Node dialog.

-1. Select the VideoStreamPlayer node in the scene tree dock, go to the inspector and load an .ogv file in the Stream property.
+1. Select the VideoStreamPlayer node in the scene tree dock, go to the inspector and load a .ogv file in the Stream property.

 If you don't have your video in Ogg Theora format yet, jump to
 <doc:playing_videos#Recommended-Theora-Encoding-Settings>.